psnider/obsolete-setup-mean-ts/Guidelines for Node.js.md

 Node.js uses commonjs format modules, which are external by definition.
 External modules can be shared with other projects.
 - Every external module must have a corresponding decl file.
+- Dependencies are pinned to specific versions.
+This prevents surprises due to silent incompatibilities after an update to a dependent module.
+See the current versions we use: [dependencies.json](./dependencies.json)
 - modules are named with quotes:  e.g. declare module "A" {}
 - prefer smaller modules over larger
 - modules should export only the minimum required